 I am a documentary filmmaker and a PhD researcher at the University of Essex.
 I studied Film and Creative Writing as an undergraduate and have an MA in Film Studies from the University of Essex.
-My work has taken me all over the world, and I have filmed or directed documentaries in Nepal, Palestine, Serbia, Romania, and the UK.
+My work has taken me all over the world, and I have filmed or directed documentaries in Nepal, Palestine, Serbia, Romania, France, and the UK.

 My most recent film, But They Can’t Break Stones (2015), follows the story of Radha Paudel, an inspiring human rights activist who works to improve women’s lives in rural Nepal.
 I followed Radha for 5 weeks, traveling from Kathmandu to Jumla, one of the most remote areas of the country, to witness her work trying to change the practice of chhaupadi (a tradition that requires menstruating women to stay outside or in cowsheds, putting their lives at risk).
 Radha is one of the most important activists fighting this practice, and I was privileged enough to make one of the first films about chhaupadi.
 But They Can’t Break Stones has been screened internationally at film festivals and within human rights organisations, and has played a role in raising awareness for an issue that went from being virtually unknown before 2015 to now widely recognised and talked about internationally.